GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 head -10 *.fna >>head10_check
 less -S head10_check
 ```
 let's fix the start for all genome using circlator, submit a slurm job.
-It takes less than one minite for each sample.
+It takes less than one minute for each sample.
 ```bash
 #!/usr/bin/bash